-Before you deploy a new WatchGuard AP device, you can perform a wireless site survey to analyze your current environment and existing wireless signals.
+Before you deploy a new WatchGuard AP, you can perform a wireless site survey to analyze your current environment and existing wireless signals.
 The wireless site survey helps you to identify your specific requirements for your wireless network, and any external factors that could affect your deployment.

 Site survey results can help you determine this information: